Assessed vs. Appraised Value: What’s the Difference?

 The world of real estate can be very scary for someone with no experience in it.
 I want to address a common point of confusion when it comes to real estate.
-I am giving you some of my Freehold Real Estate Agent so that the home buying process can be a bit easier for you!
+I am giving you some of my Freehold Real Estate Agent advice and expertise so that the home buying process can be a bit easier for you!

 Assessed Value in Freehold New Jersey

-So let’s discuss assessed vs. appraised value.
+So let’s discuss assessed home value vs. appraised home value.
 The assessed value on a home is the value the township places on a home.
 In this specific example, the assessed value would be what Freehold Township, NJ says the home is worth.
 This value is going to determine property taxes.
 Both the buyer and the seller want the assessed value to be as low as possible.
 That’s because the assessed value is tax and does not ever benefit the seller.
 The lower the assessed value better in terms of what you will end up paying yearly for your property tax.
 The assessed value does not really consider things like what the real estate market is like.
 In other words, the value exists in a vacuum.
 It does not consider things like the state of the real estate market.
 Because of this, the assessed value will likely be lower than an appraised value.

 Appraised Value in Freehold New Jersey

-An appraised value is determined by a licensed appraiser, a third-party individual.
+An appraised home value is determined by a licensed appraiser, a third-party individual.
 This is considered an opinion of value.
 In other words, the appraiser does not benefit if the appraised value is high or low.
 If the buyer is obtaining a mortgage, their lender will require an appraisal be done on the property.